Here’s the final installment (for now) in my look at search-killing phrases.

 Your marketing message, your résumé, your cover letter, etc. should all be focused on what THE OTHER PERSON wants, not on what you want.
 Your goals will come out in the process of the discussion, but you want to be sure that the emphasis is on why I as the listener or reader should be excited about helping you achieve those goals.

 One example is the “Objective Statement” many candidates use to open their résumés.
 An objective is all about you, not about what you can do for me.
-For a more complete discussion of why these are counterproductive on your résumé, see https://jhacareers.com/do-objectives-help-resumes/.
+These are counterproductive on your résumé.

-Here’s one example, from a real résumé I received:
+To illustrate, here’s one from a real résumé I received:

 To utilize acquired skills leading and supporting cutting edge system development and implementation efforts to further my management career within the Insurance/Financial Services Industry.